h4rshcoded/movie-recommender/README.md

 # movie-recommender
 A content based movie recommender system using cosine similarity.
-In this project i fetched data from tmbd api and analysed it to make a movie recommender system with the help of machine learning.
+In this project i fetched data from tmbd api and analysed it to make a movie recommender, system with the help of machine learning.